kvasdopil/ui-gen/docs/MEMORY.md

 - PromptPanel is positioned absolutely relative to Screen component wrapper
 - Loading spinner only covers Screen, not the entire page
 - Data structure: Use `ConversationPoint` type for storing prompt, HTML, title, and timestamp together
+- UI generation logic is extracted to `src/lib/ui-generation.ts` as reusable function `generateUIFromHistory()`
+- The UI generation function automatically cleans markdown code blocks - don't duplicate this logic
-- Storage abstraction: Use `Storage` interface from `src/lib/storage.ts` - can be swapped for backend easily
+- Storage abstraction: Use `Storage` interface from `src/lib/storage.ts` - uses API for screens, IndexedDB for client state
-- Screens are auto-saved to IndexedDB on every change, auto-loaded on mount
+- Screens are auto-saved to database via API on every change, auto-loaded from API on mount
-- Viewport transform (camera position and zoom) is auto-saved with 500ms debounce, auto-loaded on mount
+- Viewport transform (camera position and zoom) is auto-saved to IndexedDB with 500ms debounce, auto-loaded on mount
+- Database: Neon PostgreSQL with Prisma ORM (see `prisma/schema.prisma`)
+- User identification: Email hash (SHA-256) used as userId for privacy (see `src/lib/auth.ts` - `hashEmail()` function)
+- Workspace: Each user has a default workspace (email hash + name 'default')
+- Screen creation: Two-step process - create screen first via `POST /api/screens`, then create first dialog entry via `POST /api/screens/:id/dialog`
+- Dialog entries: Immutable once created (no update endpoint, only DELETE)
+- API endpoints: RESTful design with separate endpoints for screens and dialog entries (see `src/app/api/screens/`)
+- Validation: Zod schemas used for all API request validation (see `src/lib/validations.ts`)
+- All API endpoints require authentication - use `getAuthenticatedUser()` from `src/lib/auth.ts`
+- Workspace auto-creation: Use `getOrCreateWorkspace()` from `src/lib/auth.ts` to get or create user's workspace
+- Deprecated endpoint: `/api/create` is deprecated but kept for backward compatibility
 - New screens are NOT auto-selected or auto-centered to prevent viewport disruption
 - Z-index: Newer screens appear above older ones; selected screens always on top
 - Duplicate API call prevention: `generationInProgressRef` tracks in-progress generations using screen ID + timestamp key